MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

   /// to query the system fonts available for styling web content.
   COREWEBVIEW2_PERMISSION_KIND_LOCAL_FONTS,

-  /// Indicates permission for a site to use system exclusive messages to access
+  /// Indicates permission to send and receive system exclusive messages to/from MIDI
-  /// Musical Instrument Digital Interface (MIDI) devices.
+  /// (Musical Instrument Digital Interface) devices.
 Permission is requested
   /// when developers use the [Web MIDI API](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API)
-  /// to request system exclusive MIDI access.
+  /// to request access to system exclusive MIDI messages.
-  COREWEBVIEW2_PERMISSION_KIND_MIDI_SYSTEM_EXCLUSIVE_ACCESS,
+  COREWEBVIEW2_PERMISSION_KIND_MIDI_SYSTEM_EXCLUSIVE_MESSAGE_ACCESS,
 } COREWEBVIEW2_PERMISSION_KIND;

 /// This is a continuation of the `ICoreWebView2PermissionRequestedEventArgs`